 Gut Feelings: The Microbiome and Our Health

 Alessio Fasano is the W. Allan Walker Chair of Pediatric Gastroenterology and Nutrition at Massachusetts General Hospital, Professor of Pediatrics at Harvard Medical School, and Professor of Nutrition at the Harvard T. H. Chan School of Public Health.
 He is also Founder and Director of the Center for Celiac Research and Treatment at MGH.
-He is coauthor (with Susie Flaherty) of Gluten Freedom.
+He is coauthor (with Susie Flaherty) of

 Why the microbiome—our rich inner ecosystem of microorganisms—may hold the keys to human health.